 - Create short YouTube videos showing home improvements that help with increasing the value of the property before putting it on the market (with a link to your website).

-- For all of the above Youtube’s Real Estate marketing tips related to creating your own videos you absolutely MUST enter the correctly SEO optimized Title for each video.
+- For all of the above Youtube’s Real Estate marketing ideas related to creating your own videos you absolutely MUST enter the correctly SEO optimized Title for each video.
 What does it mean?
 Go to the Google’s Keyword Planner tool and find out all exact keyword combinations that people actually use for searching homes in your Real Estate farm.

 Let’s say you would like to advertise your listings located in Irvine, California.